Mobile phones in the classroom

 Mobile phones can have detrimental effects on students’ psychological health.
 They have been associated with increased levels of anxiety, irritation and impatience.

-Also, it’s not just their presence that can causing these effects - 60% of students report feeling very agitated when they cannot access their mobile phone.
+Also, it’s not just their presence that can cause these effects – 60% of students report feeling very agitated when they cannot access their mobile phone.

 A little bit of stress is good to avoid complacency.
 Too much of it can lower students’ well-being, ability to focus and production of BDNF, the protein that helps their brain make memory connections.